beritou/kalix-jvm-sdk/samples/java-spring-choreography-saga-quickstart/README.md

 A **Choreography Saga** can be implemented as a solution to this challenge.
 In addition to the `UserEntity`, we can implement a second entity to act as a barrier.
 This entity, called the `UniqueEmailEntity`, will be responsible for ensuring that each email address is associated with only one user.
 The unique ID of the `UniqueEmailEntity` will be the email address itself.
 Thus, we can guarantee that there is only one instance of this entity per email.

-When a request to create a new `UserEntity` is received, we first attempt to reserve the email address using the `UniqueEmailEntity`.
+When a request to create a new `UserEntity` is received, we first attempt to reserve the email address using the`UniqueEmailEntity`.
 If it's not already in use, we proceed to create the `UserEntity`.
 Once the `UserEntity` has been created, the `UniqueEmailEntity` is marked as CONFIRMED.
 If the email address is already in use, the request to create the `UserEntity` will fail.

+To achieve this behaviour, we will implement two Kalix Actions that will subscribe to events and state changes from the `UserEntity` and `UniqueEmailEntity` respectively and react to them.
+The Actions will be responsible for converging the system to a consistent state.
+The components will react to the facts happening in the system in an autonomous way, much like performers in a choreographed dance.
+Hence, the name **Choreography Saga**.

 ### Successful Scenario